 Most banks will have an option for opening an account either online or over the phone.
 There are a few banks who also offer the option to fill in the application form face to face as well.

 The application form will gather personal information about you.
 This information includes:

-1. Your full name (including title) 2.
-Your contact details (including telephone numbers and email address) 3.
-Your gender 4.
-Your date and place of birth 5.
-Your nationality (If you are not a UK national/resident, you may also be asked for your Tax
+- Your nationality (If you are not a UK national/resident, you may also be asked for your Tax Identification Number)

-6. Your home address (you may be asked for previous addresses if you have not resided at your address for at least 3 years)
+- Your home address (you may be asked for previous addresses if you have not resided at your address for at least 3 years)

 It will also request information about your business including your business name, business address, registered company number and type of business.
 You should also expect to be asked for further details about your expected financial activity such as funds coming in and going out.
 This may seem quite intrusive; however, your bank will need to build a picture of your expected activity for its own security measures and in order to accurately identify any suspicious transactions.